Delaying Melacha until after Maariv:

 Lit.
 Baal Nefesh

-Piskeiy Teshuvos 299 footnote 125 quotes this ruling in name of Kaf Hachaim 299/65, although in truth one who looks there sees he never discussed smoking before Maariv but rather before Havdala.
+Piskeiy Teshuvos 299 footnote 125 quotes this ruling in name of Kaf Hachaim 299:65, although in truth one who looks there sees he never discussed smoking before Maariv but rather before Havdalah.
 In any event the ruling stands true based on the ruling above.

 As it is best not to do Melacha until after Seder Dekedusha, as stated above.

-See above in C and the footnotes there.
+See above in the Halacha and the footnotes there